‘Market it and They Will Come’ – Why Just Building an Online Presence Isn’t Enough

 The death of the email has been predicted time and time again and yet it has proved to be remarkably resilient as a tool for both communication and marketing.
 Statistics bear this out, with 80% of business professionals stating that email marketing increases customer retention, 59% of customers saying that marketing emails influence their purchasing decisions and 59% of marketers stating that email delivers their biggest return on investment (ROI).

-The power of email marketing derives from the degree to which it can be personalised, and the way it can integrate with all other method of digital marketing.
+The power of email marketing derives from the degree to which it can be personalized, and the way it can integrate with all other method of digital marketing.
 For example, an email marketing campaign might include newsletters for a blog subscription, time-specific promotional deals, tips or advice relating to your sector, follow ups to anyone who has made a purchase or downloaded content and a welcome to new customers.

-Influencer marketing – utilising popular personalities to promote a brand or product via social media networks – manages to short-circuit the immunity to traditional marketing which many customers have developed.
+Influencer marketing – utilizing popular personalities to promote a brand or product via social media networks – manages to short-circuit the immunity to traditional marketing which many customers have developed.
 It works as a digital version of word of mouth marketing, building trust in your brand by tapping into the authenticity and established audience of the particular influencer.

 Content marketing involves creating content designed for and sent to a specific audience.
 The key to effective content marketing is to take the time to research and create in-depth content which will be genuinely useful to the target audience, providing information which they need or answering questions they have.
 Over time this will create a situation in which you become not just another brand which they might consider purchasing, but an established expert voice in your area and a trusted expert.

 The analytic qualities of digital marketing make it possible to track the level of engagement with an ad and, if that level isn’t as high as you’d like it to be you can target specific users with the same marketing tweaked to cut through at the second time of asking.
-Remarketing of this kind is an example of the personalised and targeted nature of digital marketing, making it massively more effective than pre-digital methods such as print, TV and radio ads.
+Remarketing of this kind is an example of the personalized and targeted nature of digital marketing, making it massively more effective than pre-digital methods such as print, TV and radio ads.

 Too many businesses create their digital content and then expect the quality of that content to do the rest of the job for them.
 The truth of the matter, however, is that even the best online content in the world is not going to lead to conversions and more business if it does not get seen by sufficient numbers of people.
 Digital marketing will not only ensure that your varied digital content gets in front of sufficient numbers of people, it will enable you – or the digital marketing agency you engage to do the work – to target exactly the right type of people.

-Using factors such as age group, spending power, hobbies and interests and purchasing history, digital marketing can micro-target your brand to maximise conversions.
+Using factors such as age group, spending power, hobbies and interests and purchasing history, digital marketing can micro-target your brand to maximize conversions.
 You can be certain your main competitors are investing in digital marketing of this kind, and it is a wonderful tool for levelling the playing field between you and large corporations working in the same sector.
 In simple terms, digital marketing is not the marketing of the future, it is the necessity of today.